 Note: this doesn't cover SI units, which work on the basis that kilo means 1000..
 This means there are two different approaches to quantifying storage, one which uses the power-of-two (shown above) and the other which uses the power-of-ten which makes 1KB = 1000 Bytes.

 That's why you'll see kilobytes referred to as kibibytes and Megabytes as mibibytes in order to differentiate them.
-However, most people still use Megabytes to mean 1024 kiloBytes even if they mean MibiBytes, and the same with GB and TB.
+However, most people still use Megabytes to mean 1024 kiloBytes even if they really should say MibiBytes, and the same with GB and TB.

 Computers work using the power of two, not the power of 10, because they're binary machines, which is why the power-of-two should be applied to computers (and phones, tablets and any other electronic gadget).